f5devcentral/f5-agility-labs-waf/docs/waf302/module2-arcadiareview/lab3.rst

 Now, let's review the security policy

-Click on *Security* > *Application Security* > *Security Policies* Click on **arcadia_waap_policy**
+8. Click on *Security* > *Application Security* > *Security Policies* Click on **arcadia_waap_policy**

-Review the settings, notice there is no Swagger file associated with this policy

-..
-Note:: If there was a swagger file associated with the policy, you would see the name of the swagger file instead of the upload button)
+Review the settings, notice there is no Swagger file associated with this policy (Note: If there was a swagger file associated with the policy, you would see the name of the swagger file instead of the upload button)

 .. image:: images/big-ip-securitypolicy.png

-Click on *App Security* >> *URLs* >> *Allowed URLs*
+9. Click on *App Security* >> *URLs* >> *Allowed URLs*

 This policy is allowing all HTTP/S URLs via a wildcard.

 .. image:: images/big-ip-securitypolicy-urls.png

-Click on either of the *asterisks*.
+10. Click on either of the *asterisks*.
 Notice we are still enforcing attack signatures on the URLs.
 Click on *URL Parameters* at the top and again you can see we are allowing all via wildcard.

 .. image:: images/big-ip-securitypolicy-urls-properties.png

-Click the asterisk parameter and again notice we are enforcing attack signatures.
+11. Click the asterisk parameter and again notice we are enforcing attack signatures.

 Question?
 ~~~~~~~~~